Summary

 The standards cover the specific areas of design, manufacturing, testing, certification, and periodic inspection.

-Both standards cover the lifting frames of containers and, in most instances, not the equipment contained within the frames.
+Both standards cover the lifting frames of containers but, in most instances, not the equipment contained within the frames.

 The requirements are defined based on safe use concerning:

-Both standards cover aspects to safe lifting and handling of these offshore containers and units between two floating vessels and between vessels and fixed or floating offshore installations.
+Both standards cover aspects of the safe lifting and handling of these offshore containers and units between two floating vessels and between vessels and fixed or floating offshore installations.

 What are the other certifications for offshore reefer containers?